A Conversation With Julie McDowell

 The core premise of responsible investment is to align investment with environmental and social objectives.
 This can be achieved by investing in companies whose products or services help solve environmental and social problems.
 Also, investors may interact with company management to encourage higher standards of practice.

 4. Do you see investing through an ESG lens as more of a risk or an opportunity?

 It’s both.
 People will have different opinions on whether a company is risky or has good potential.
 As my father used to say, that’s what makes a horse race.
-One person may think that investing in a tobacco company is risky because of government regulation, health awareness and litigation risk while others will predict continuing demand for tobacco and be attracted to tobacco company dividends.
-Some people may also have moral objections to investing in a company that makes a product that can be harmful.
+One person may think that investing in a tobacco company is risky because of government regulations, health awareness and litigation risk while others will predict continuing demand for tobacco and be attracted to tobacco company dividends.
+Some people may also have moral objections to investing in a company that makes a product which can be harmful.

 Thinking about environmental and social challenges can also be used as a filter to look at investment opportunities.
-For example, people are living an ever-larger proportion of their lives with a disability and ill health.
+For example, people live an ever-larger proportion of their lives with a disability and ill health.
 Society needs investment in products and services that support people to live independently with choice and dignity as they age.
 Companies that provide housing, care and innovative technology that improve the lives of our ageing population are exciting opportunities for investment.

 5. Will the increase in responsible investing lead to real-world changes and how can we measure them?
 How does it compare to impact investing?

-I think the increase in responsible investment has produced a significant increase in the measurement and disclosure by companies of their social and environmental impacts and their governance practices.
+The increase in responsible investment has produced a significant increase in the measurement and disclosure by companies of their social and environmental impacts and their governance practices.
 That’s a good thing.
 It shines a light on corporate conduct that encourages accountability and investors can use this information in evaluating companies.
 The big question is whether the increase in measurement and disclosure leads to an overall improvement in real-world corporate practices.
 While I am an optimist I think history shows us that progress ebbs and flows!